tolribeiro/tolribeiro.github.io/_posts/2019-12-14-cultural-training-in-programming-stack-overflow-phenomena-and-its-pitfall.markdown

 ---
-title: "Cultural training in programming: the pitfall of Stack Overflow phenomena"
+title: "Cultural training in programming: the pitfall of the Stack Overflow phenomena"
 layout: post
 tag: programming
 blog: true